boggiedan/lets-talk/README.md

 - User settings are stored in the local storage.

+- Any links in the sent messages are linkyfied.

 ## Available Scripts

 Please run `npm i` before starting the server and the client.